jaredtconnor/jaredtconnor.com/content/projects/Stock-price-scaper.md

 abstraction in my later computer science courses and am still learning about how to properly store this data, thinking this way provides a simple heuristic to solve problems:

-> Any problem can typically be solved with information, and information exists as data somewhere
+> Any problem can typically be solved with information, and information exists as data somewhere.